shawnmckinney/py-fortress/README-CLI-AUTH.md

     ```
     $ python3 cli.py role add --name 'auditor' --timeout 5
     ```
-   _role has a 5 minute inactivity timeout, more later about this..._
+   auditor has a 5 minute inactivity timeout, more later about this..._

 4. **user assign** - chorowitz to role account-mgr